theblindbeetle/python_crash_course/Part I/Chapter 8 - Functions/chapter8.md

 * This is a <i>function call</i>, which tells Python to execute the code in the function.
 > NOTE: To call a function you write the name of the function, followed by any
 > necessary information in the parentheses.
-Beacuse no information is needed
+Because no information is needed
 > here, you can call the function just by the function name and parentheses,
 > `greet_user()`.